-In this report, the Committee on a Decadal Strategy for Solar and Space Physics (Heliophysics) provides specific recommendations to its sponsors, NASA and the National Science Foundation (NSF), but its guidance is relevant to other federal departments and agencies, especially the National Oceanic and Atmospheric Administration (NOAA), the Department of Defense (DOD), the U.S. Geological Survey, and the Federal Emergency Management Agency.
-In developing its recommendations, the committee considered programs that vary widely in scale, ranging from what NASA's Heliophysics Division denotes as a flagship-class mission-one costing over \$1 billion-to NSF grants programs that are smaller by some four orders of magnitude.
+In this report, the decadal survey committee provides specific recommendations to its sponsors, NASA and the NSF, but its guidance is relevant to other federal departments and agencies, especially NOAA, DOD, and FEMA.
+In developing its recommendations, the committee considered programs that vary widely in scale, from what NASA's Heliophysics Division denotes as a flagship-class mission-that is, one costing over \$1 billion-to NSF grants programs that are smaller by some four orders of magnitude.
 In addition, the survey committee gave considerable attention to the cadence at which recommended programmatic elements should be repeated.
-For example, large spaceflight missions at NASA may be so complex and place such high demands on the community that they can be implemented only once or twice per decade.
-By contrast, smaller missions in the Explorer-class of spacecraft, or NSF ground-based facilities, can be developed and brought to scientific fruition on timescales of 3 to 5 years.
+For example, large spaceflight missions at NASA may be so complex and demanding on the community that they can only be implemented once or twice per decade.
+On the other hand, smaller missions in the Explorer-class of spacecraft, or NSF ground-based facilities, can be developed and brought to scientific fruition on time scales of 3-5 years.
+Even more quickly, data analysis, theory, and modeling programs for both NASA and NSF can make great strides on timescales as short as 1 to 3 years.